horrormyth/bocadillo/README.md

 #### Configuration parameters

-There are a number of database configuration parameters, each of which can be set either explicitly or through environment variables, according to the following table.
+There are a number of database configuration parameters, each of which can be set either explicitly or through **environment variables**, according to the following table.

 | Option | Environment variable |
 |----------|--------|